chase-metzger/portfolio/content/about/content.md

 ---

-I’m a 22 year old computer software and hardware enthusiast with 6 years of experience in solving simple to complex problems in logical and elegant ways.
-I have spent my time the last 6 years learning (“self”-taught) about both software and hardware from the standpoint of low level physics to high level programming API’s in multiple programming languages.
-I come well equipped with an high level of eagerness to learn, solve people’s problems in a simple way and gain work experience.
+I’m a computer software and hardware enthusiast with experience in solving simple to complex problems in logical and elegant ways.
+I have spent my time the last several years learning about software and hardware from the standpoint of low level physics and high level programming ideas.
+Equipped with an eagerness to learn, provide solutions to people’s problems, and gain work experience.

 Find the repository [on GitHub](https://github.com/chase-metzger)